briangullen/Bash-Scripts/README.md

 Used in the deployment of slack with specified token variables

 ### Ramp MulticastPlus
-Use in the removal of Ramp MulticastPlus from macOS workstations
+Used in identifying version of Ramp MulticastPlus Receiver and the removal from macOS workstations